Partnering with families of children who are deaf and hard of hearing to develop strong foundations for communication and reading.

 The Katherine Hamm Center knows every child deserves the joy of learning, the satisfaction of communicating effectively, and the pride of mastery.

 The key to unlocking that potential begins with early intervention.
-Hamm Center programs begin in infancy, partnering with families of children who are deaf or hard-of-hearing to develop strong foundations for communicating, learning and reading – that continue to be built upon for a lifetime.
+Hamm Center programs begin in infancy, working closely with families of children who are deaf or hard-of-hearing to develop strong foundations for language: preparing the way for learning, communicating, and reading that continue to be built upon for a lifetime.

 GIVING EVERY CHILD THEIR VOICE